Skip to content

 await approve(reportText, { name: 'report' }) // named approval

 First run fails with “Baseline missing”.
-Run AVER_APPROVE=1 npx vitest run or npx aver approve to create baselines.
+Run npx aver approve to create baselines.

 Baselines are stored in __approvals__/<test-name>/ next to the test file.
 Commit .approved files; gitignore .received and .diff files.